thunderk/spacetac/README.md

 These values will be changed by various effects (usage of equipments, sustained damage...).

-Once the Hull of a ship is fully damaged (Hull=0), the ship engages its ESP, or Emergency Statis Protocol.
-This protocol activates a statis field that protects the ship for the remaining of the battle, preventing any further damage, but rendering it fully inoperent.
+Once the Hull of a ship is fully damaged (Hull=0), the ship engages its ESP, or Emergency Stasis Protocol.
+This protocol activates a stasis field that protects the ship for the remaining of the battle, preventing any further damage, but rendering it fully inoperent.
 For battle purpose, the ship is to be considered "dead".